liferefined/liferefined.com/_posts/2018-08-27-is-it-safe-to-go-to-the-chiropractor-during-pregnancy.md

 But can you see a chiropractor [during pregnancy](https://www.liferefined.com/2018/05/21/baby-formula/)?

 That's what this post is all about.
+If you've ever asked yourself:

-If you've ever asked yourself, "Can I go to the chiropractor while pregnant?" then you need to keep reading.
+> _"Can I go to the chiropractor while pregnant?"_

+then you need to keep reading.
 We'll also let you know where you can find the [top chiropractic care](https://www.liferefined.com/meet-us/) for yourself as well as the other members of your family.

 ## Is It Safe to Go to Chiropractor When Pregnant?
 Let's begin by answering the most important question of them all: can you go to the chiropractor while pregnant?

-In a word: yes.
-In two words: you should.
+In a word: **yes**.
+In two words: you _should_.

 Prenatal massage has been heralded as an effective way to ease the symptoms and stress of pregnancy for decades now.
 You should think of chiropractic care as an even more efficient and effective way to see those benefits.